The journey so far—

 I grew up in a family of carpenters, designers, teachers and musicians, so construction and music have been constants in my life for as long as I can remember.
 I built my first guitar for my leaving certificate, a mahogany solid body electric.
 Plugging it in for the first time was a pivotal moment—the transformation of a lump of wood to a musical instrument felt like magic—and I’ve been obsessed with the process ever since.

-I went on to study Architectural Technology at the Galway-Mayo Institute of Technology.
+I went on to study a HBSc. in Architectural Technology at the Atlantic Technical University in Galway City.
 It didn’t take long for me to realise I could apply what I was learning about design, drafting, and construction to making instruments, and even wrote my dissertation about the acoustic properties of building materials used in recording studios and the viability of common construction materials if detailed correctly.

 At the same time, I was apprenticing under Kieran Moloney at his music shop in Galway City.
 While on the sales floor Kieran allowed me the opportunity to play instruments from some of the foremost luthiers on the island and get acquainted with what quality craftsmanship looks, sounds, and feels like.
 Through working in the repair shop I learned how to solve problems methodically, how to adapt to customer’s differing playing preferences, and observed patterns in what commonly goes wrong with instruments—and why.